Skip to content

 The Salon room theme is ‘Connecting’

-Part 1: An movement activity run by Kelly Drummond Cawthon (Second Echo) (1:45 pm – 2:20 pm).
+Part 1: A movement activity run by Kelly Drummond Cawthon (Second Echo) (1:45 pm – 2:20 pm).

-Part 2: A First Nations weaving activity (2:20 pm – 3:00 pm).
+Part 2: A weaving activity led by Palawa artist Takira Simon-Brown (2:20 pm – 3:00 pm).

 Through these moving and making activities, delegates will have an opportunity to connect with each other and build relationships.